 In your jurisdiction is there a specialist court or tribunal with responsibility for dealing with public procurement issues?
 In what circumstances will it have jurisdiction over a public procurement claim?

-There is no specialist court or tribunal in Greek law that only deals with public procurement issues.
+There is no specialized court or tribunal in Greek law exclusively dedicated to public procurement matters.

-As stated in Question No 10, the HSPPA (Hellenic Single Public Procurement Authority) is the responsible public procurement review body.
-The HSPPA, albeit an independent administrative body, is not a court or tribunal and its decisions are subject to judicial review before the competent Administrative Court of Appeal.
-For contracts of an estimated value over €15 million the jurisdiction lies with the Greek Council of State.
+As outlined in Question No. 10, the Hellenic Single Public Procurement Authority (HSPPA) is the designated body responsible for reviewing public procurement matters.
+Although the HSPPA is an independent administrative authority, it is not a court or tribunal, and its decisions are subject to judicial review by the competent Administrative Court of Appeal.
+For contracts with an estimated value exceeding €15 million, jurisdiction lies with the Greek Council of State.

 -